Easy Street Corn Chicken Rice Bowl

 “Super easy and turned out amazing!
 My family asked for seconds.
 Saving this one.”

-“Made this last night and it was family favorite.
-Loved how the light came together.”
+“Made this last night and it was absolutely loved.
+Loved how the handheld came together.”

-“This grilled recipe was will make again — the plant-powered really stands out.
+“This flavorful recipe was will make again — the juicy patty really stands out.
 Thanks!”